The Waldo Moment: Filming

 Bryn Higgins directed the episode.
 Describing the comedy as "implicit", Higgins aimed to film the episode in the style of a "fairly slick modern thriller".
 The technology shown in the episode was not too far beyond what was possible at the time, as Brooker wanted the episode to veer away from science fiction.
 The rig used mapped the emotions and facial movements of the performer onto the Waldo character, and it is seen in the episode.
 As well as Rigby, four puppeteers controlled Waldo, assigned to the roles of his eyes, his mouth, his body and the rest.
 Brooker requested Waldo's animation to be purposefully clunky so that the viewer would believe that Jamie was controlling him live.

 The Waldo van was taken to High Wycombe, a town in southeast England, where members of the public were involved in interacting with Waldo.
 Due to legal concerns, Waldo's penis was not shown in public.
-Following Liam Munroe's line "He's making the whole system look absurd.
+Following Liam Monroe's line "He's making the whole system look absurd.
 Which it may well be, but it built these roads", it was planned for the car to go over a pothole, but this was cut as it looked like a camera mistake.